Yes, it does. Every time you add a quantity break price to an item, it doubles the original number of variants.

-Let's say you have a product that has 2 options: Size and Color.
+Let's say you have a product that has two options: Size and Color.

-If every color is available in all the sizes this product will have 16 variants.
-There are 4 sizes and 4 color options so a total of 16 different choices, or variants.
-When you then apply a quantity break price to this product it would create a duplicate hidden variant for each of those options, so you would then have 32 variants.
+If every color is available in all the sizes, this product will have 16 variants.
+There are four sizes and four color options so a total of 16 different choices, or variants.
+When you apply a quantity break price to this product it will create a duplicate hidden variant for each of those options, so you would then have 32 variants.
 If you added another you'd have 48, and another 64, and so one.

-We created an app called the Product Options app that allows you to create an unlimited number of options for products and they don't count as variants.
-If you need to have many different options and quantity breaks we recommend using the Product Options app to handle the options for your products.
-You can learn more about that app here: http://apps.shopify.com/product-options
+We created an app called Product Options which allows you to create an unlimited number of options for products and they don't count as variants.
+If you need to have many different options and quantity breaks, we recommend using the Product Options app to handle the options for your products.